apache/nuttx/configs/flipnclick-pic32mz/README.txt

 Using the mikroProg
 ===================

+   WARNING: This will most certainly overwrite the bootloader that was factory installed in FLASH!

    Hardware setup
    --------------
    You will need to add a five pin header to the mikroProg connector between